taubmann/core/backend/templates/readme.md

 a Folder **may** contain

-* *pack.json* Informations about the Source-Files gathered by admin/script_manager
+* *pack.json* Informations about Source-Files gathered by admin/script_manager
 * *js/css/img* - Folders containing Development-Files as well as packed Files
 * *doc/LANG/SOME_FANCY_INFOS.md* further Infos about the Template
 * *config/config.php* Configurations to adapt some global Settings